therocketforever/guns.for.hire/assets/previous_employment.md

 • Implement Migration from Old Sip/PBX system to new Scalable Solution
 • Work with Operations & Network Engineer to Deploy Product

 As an Application Developer for Clarity Communications Advisors, Inc. responsibilities involved taking ownership of product & service development from the CTO, as well as working closely with the Network Engineer to implement these new systems.
 Additionally the migration from a non-scalar Sip/Pbx legacy PHP based system to a modern scalable VoIP implementation fell with in the scope of responsibility.
 Additionally this migration involved the integration of a legacy PHP based accounting & ratting system.
 When I joined Clarity not a single product or system was managed with source control of any kind.
-Source control using git as well as integration with various vendors using various revision control systems including CVS & SVN as well as implementation of a three tired development/staging/production system.
+Implemented source control using git as well as integration with various vendors using various revision control systems including CVS & SVN as well as implementation of a three tired development/staging/production system.

-## Sava's State Street Café
+## Sava's State Street Café <span class = "sub_title_details">Ann Arbor, MI - *June 2011 - August 2011*
-Ann Arbor, MI - *June 2011 - August 2011*
+{: .section_sub_title}

 ### Server, Bus & General Maintenance